learn-co-curriculum/cssi-prework-intro-python/README.md

 ##Creating and Running a Python Script

 In order to save our Python programs, we will need to create a Python script.
 With JavaScript, our files ended with the extension `.js`.
-In Python, our files will ned with the `.py` extension.
+In Python, our files will end with the `.py` extension.
 Let's walk though how to execute a new Python script.
 First, open up the terminal and make a new directory for all of your Python prework: `mkdir python_practice`.

 Then execute the following commands in the terminal to change into your new directory, create a new script, practice.py and to open that script in Atom - our editor.
 ```